arkq/bluez-alsa/README.md

 aplay -D bluealsa Bourree_in_E_minor.wav
 ```

-If there is more that one bluetooth device connected, the target one can be specified as an parameter to the PCM:
+If there is more than one bluetooth device connected, the target one can be specified as a parameter to the PCM:
 ```sh
 aplay -D bluealsa:XX:XX:XX:XX:XX:XX, Bourree_in_E_minor.wav
 ```